JonathanWenger/my_website/content/publication/2023_theory_practice_overparametrization/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Infinitely-wide neural networks in theory and their finite-width approximations in practice make learn significantly different functions."
+  caption: "Infinitely-wide neural networks in theory and their finite-width approximations in practice learn significantly different functions."
   focal_point: ""
   preview_only: false